Sam Miller sings ‘Bring It On Home to Me’

 Smokey Robinson and the Miracles, ‘You Really Got a Hold On Me’

-I always believed that Sam Cooke’s ‘Bring It On Home To Me’ was a derivative cover of Smokey Robinson’s ‘You’ve Really Got a Hold On Me’.
+For years I believed that Sam Cooke’s ‘Bring It On Home To Me’ was a derivative cover of Smokey Robinson’s ‘You’ve Really Got a Hold On Me’.
 And I’m here today to make a public confession that I was wrong and thus to try to right that heinous injustice: Sam Cooke’s version came first,.

 ‘BIOHTM’ was released on May 8, 1962 as the B-side of ‘Having a Party’ on the RCA label.